Who Are We?

 ESC provides support to all currently enrolled students and recognized engineering student groups in the following ways, but not limited to: promoting group activities, promoting fellowship and cooperation between organizations, conducting the fair distribution of funds to student groups, assisting in the administration between groups, arbitrating disputes between organizations, and assisting with the administration and organization of activities of multiple groups.

-The Engineering Student Council (ESC) serves as the student governing body of the College of Engineering, representing engineering clubs and students to the college, community, and industry.
-The Council works to aid and encourage the professional and social development of students within the college by planning, promoting, and financially supporting engineering student activities.
+The Engineering Student Council (ESC) aims to serve as the student governing body of the College of Engineering, representing engineering clubs and students to the college, community, and industry.
+ESC works to aid and encourage the professional and social development of students within the college by planning, promoting, and financially supporting engineering student activities.

 Our members consist of representatives from each Engineering club, a representative from each Engineering department, At-Large members, and the Executive Board members.
 As a member of the UA Engineering Student Council students are empowered to help make decisions and plan activities that affect all students in the College of Engineering.

 Industry Exposition (iExpo) Career Fair: This campus-wide event is the largest student-run career fair at the University of Arizona. iExpo provides students with the opportunity to meet industry recruiters, allows government agencies and private companies the chance to distribute information regarding careers at their firm, and educates students about the ways in which engineering affects their lives.

 Engineers Week (eWeek): eWeek is dedicated to ensuring a diverse and well-educated engineering workforce by increasing awareness about engineering and technological careers among all university students.
 Week-long festivities involves a set of events run and organized by various engineering clubs, organizations, and societies within the College of Engineering.